dpersing/netlify-site/posts/bookproject.md

 ### Follow and support the project

-To help me stay accountable, I've set up a [Ko-Fi](https://ko-fi.com/a11ydevon) for this project.
+To help me stay accountable and offset the cost of doing the project, I've set up a [Ko-Fi](https://ko-fi.com/a11ydevon).
 There, you can follow project updates and contribute financially.
 Contributions are set at $5 USD because that's the minimum that Ko-Fi requires, but you can change this to whatever you'd like to give.

 **For a one-time contribution**, you will: